 AI In Biotechnology – Exploring Role And Applications

 AI or Artificial Intelligence can have a transformative impact on biotechnology.
-There are many ways and many areas where biotech companies can leverage AI and enrich their work.
+There are many areas where biotech companies can leverage AI to enrich their processes, drive innovation and explore new business models.

-Biotechnology firms are now realizing the value that AI can bring to their entire business, in the form of –
+The pace for innovation is accelerating in the biotechnology industry and Biotechnology companies are now realizing the value that AI can bring to their entire business, in the form of –

 Biotechnology can be categorized into a few types like agricultural biotechnology, medical biotechnology, animal biotechnology, industrial biotechnology, and bioinformatics.
 Let us see how Artificial Intelligence is impacting these branches of biotechnology.